Gap Between the New England Patriots and Upstart AFC Is Closing

 Jacksonville's no-name cast packs a punch as long as Bortles is dealing.

 No one has ever started a season as well as Chiefs quarterback Patrick Mahomes.
 The second-year signal-caller set an NFL record Sunday with 10 touchdown passes through a season's first two games.
-In fact, Mahomes threw fewer incomplete passes (five) Sunday against the Steelers than touchdown tosses (six).
+Sunday against the Steelers, he threw fewer incomplete passes (five) than touchdown tosses (six).

 Kansas City has been consistently good under Andy Reid's direction.
 It's become clear the Chiefs are not going to be held back by a new starting quarterback.
 Reid's offense is so much more with Mahomes leading the way.

 Even Pittsburgh in a losing effort showed a certain level of resiliency and offensive explosiveness to worry the Patriots.
-Ben Roethlisberger remains a magician working the pocket and creating when nothing is available.
+Ben Roethlisberger remains a magician in the pocket, creating when nothing is available.
 Pittsburgh can score points on any opponent.
 One or two stops from an underperforming defense might be all it needs on any given week.

 The Chargers are in a similar situation.
 Their offense is as deep and talented as any, but they couldn't slow Patrick Mahomes, either.
 At this point, that shouldn't be viewed as a negative.

-The Bengals might be the biggest surprise with their highflying start.
+The Bengals might be the biggest surprise with their high-flying start.
 A suspect offensive line hasn't slowed Andy Dalton, A.J.
 Green or Joe Mixon.
 Green leads the league with four touchdown receptions, while Mixon is second with 179 rushing yards at the time of publication.
 Plus, Cincinnati's defensive front featuring Geno Atkins, Carlos Dunlap and Carl Lawson can be overwhelming.

 Denver and Miami seem to be the outliers.
 Both are off to tremendous starts, but their play may not be sustainable.
 The Broncos don't feature an efficient offense.
 Everyone will find out exactly how far the Dolphins have progressed when they face the Patriots in two weeks.

 New England is still the best.
 The Patriots will have to be beaten down by multiple opponents before they're no longer considered an elite franchise.
-Although, the road toward another Super Bowl appearance will be more difficult than ever.
-Belichick and Co. might still have enough to reach that lofty standard, but they're no longer head and shoulders above every other organization.
+Still, the road toward another Super Bowl appearance will be more difficult than ever.
+Belichick and Co. might have enough to reach that lofty standard, but they're no longer head and shoulders above every other organization.

 Brent Sobleski covers the NFL for Bleacher Report.
 Follow him on Twitter: @brentsobleski.